yasserqureshi1/Sneaker-Monitors/README.md

 This project is continually expanding, and I would greatly appreciate any contributions.
 When contributing please fork the project and open a Pull Request.

+However, due to popular demand, I am developing a paid (but competitively priced) set of hosted monitors.
+These will be released on my Discord Server that you can join in [#Contact](#Contact).

 *Below is a screenshot of the SNKRS monitor in action...*

 <p align="center">